I compiled a list of 50 once-in-a-lifetime experiences in Italy to help you plan your dream trip for when the right time comes.

 Turin was long the seat of the Royal House of Savoy, which made it Italy’s first capital when the peninsula was unified in 1861.
 The local sightseeing agenda include anything from royal residencies, fabulous museums, historic cafés, and lots of chocolate.
 Check out my article about what to see and do in Turin in four days to plan a long weekend there.

 And finally, let’s talk food!
-In Italy we have many Michelin-starred restaurants and highly-regarded eateries but I’m a huge fan of those quaint, unpretentious trattorias located in side alleys.
-Chances are you’ll have one of your most memorable dining experiences of your life!
+We have many Michelin-starred restaurants and highly-regarded eateries in Italy but I’m a huge fan of those quaint, unpretentious trattorias located in side alleys.
+Chances are you’ll have one of the most memorable dining experiences of your life!
 And remember, no sign of printed menus is often a great sign.

 Ciao for now,